frumania/aws-alexa-hana-playground/1. Run SAP HANA Quick Start/README.md

 - An existing EC2 Key Pair e.g. HANA_DEFAULT
 - HANA Software Bundle in S3 Bucket -> s3://..., see [AWS SAP HANA Quick Start](https://docs.aws.amazon.com/quickstart/latest/sap-hana/step-3.html)

+## Features

+- Creates simple HANA sandbox environment including new VPC and default password
+- default region / availability-zone eu-west1a (Ireland)
+- Can determine Cloud Formation Status
+- TODO: Sends mail upon completion

-## Step 1 - Add Intent & Utterances
+## Step 1 - Add Intents & Utterances

 Open the Skillbuilder and go to the "Build" tab.
 Add a new intent “HANADeployIntent” as well as "HANAStatusIntent".
-Provide some utterances and tick the "Intent Confirmation" box.
-Add confirmation text and save.
+Provide some utterances and for the HANADeployIntent tick the "Intent Confirmation" box.
+Add some confirmation text and save.

 ![image](../assets/1_Alexa_Developer_Console.jpg)